CamCove-Crichton/newborn-photography/README.md

 - To expand on the types of photoshoots offered, and not just newborn shoots but also cake smash shoots, maternity shoots and family shoots
 - To allow users to add reviews as well as read other previous client reviews
+- I would like to add in some styling to link with the custom validations, so when an error is raised, the field that the error refers to is highlighted for a better UX

 ### Wireframes & Database Designs